flexycode/iThink-hackathon/README.md

 12. Justice, Law and Regulations
 13. Miscellaneous
 14. Accounting
 15. Real Estate, Rental & Leasing
+16. Utilities

 ### Tech Stacks to be use:
 * HTML